What Is the CMMC?

 When Will This Be Required?

 The DoD had started rolling out CMMC 1.02 compliance requirements for a few pilot contracts beginning of 2021.
 However, due to the significant changes in the latest CMMC 2.0 iteration the DoD suspended any CMMC requirements for new contracts until the rulemaking process for CMMC 2.0 is completed.
-In April 2022 CMMC director Stacy Bostjanick announced that the Pentagon plans to publish the CMMC ‘interim rule’ by May 2023, with initial requirements showing up in DoD contracts 60 days after the rule publication.
+In May 2022 CMMC director Stacy Bostjanick announced that the Pentagon plans to publish the CMMC ‘interim rule’ in early 2023, with initial requirements showing up in DoD contracts starting in May 2023.

 In the meantime, DFARS 252.204-7012 and -7019 are still in effect and require each organization to have a NIST SP 800-171 Assessment performed, the resulting score submitted to the SPRS, and a System Security Plan (SSP) as well as a Plan of Actions & Milestones (PoA&M) document in place.
 New DoD contracts might have minimum requirements for the organization’s NIST SP 800-171 assessment score.

 Although the CMMC compliance requirements are still several months away, we highly recommend that companies who plan to bid on DoD contracts start preparations for their CMMC assessment now.
 The early adopters of CMMC will have a clear competitive advantage – especially considering that implementation will take several months and compliance is required at the time of contract award.

 After years of delays, the CMMC rulemaking process seems to be on track and the latest update by CMMC director Stacy Bostjanick indicated that it is progressing faster than initially announced.
 Considering the upcoming May 2023 date (revised from July 2023) for CMMC contract requirements we expect a rush with availability of the C3PAOs becoming a bottleneck.
 In other words – it’s time to get ready sooner than later.